cozy/cozy-bar/README.md

 - `lang` is extracted from the `lang` attribute of the `<html>` tag.
 Defaults to 'en'
 - `iconPath` uses the favicon 32px.
 Defaults to a blank GIF

+To make the icon of Cozy(`icon-cozy-home.svg`) compatible with an inverted theme, please set the parameter `isInvertedTheme` to `true`

 ## Help link

 Help link is defined in your Cozy's [configuration file](https://github.com/cozy/cozy-stack/blob/master/docs/config.md#main-configuration-file), in the `context` section.
 See the `cozy.example.yaml` file [provided by the stack](https://github.com/cozy/cozy-stack/blob/master/cozy.example.yaml#L80).